Laser refractive surgery

 FIRST VISIT AND CASE STUDY

-Before laser refractive surgery, we must carry out a thorough preliminary study to rule out contraindications to the intervention and determine the best technique for each patient.
+Before undergoing laser refractive surgery, we must conduct a thorough preliminary study to rule out contraindications for the procedure and determine the best technique for each patient.

 Uveitis